Delaware Probation Violation Defense Lawyer

 Spend the Money on a Private Attorney.
 Do not use a Public Defender or a so called Public Defender "Conflict Lawyer."

-It never ceases to amaze me that so often a person will spend substantial sums to be defended on the original criminal charge, but spend little or no money on a probation violation that can carry as much time in prision as the original charge.
+It never ceases to amaze me that so often a person will spend substantial sums to be defended on the original criminal charge, but spend little or no money on a probation violation that can carry as much time in prison as the original charge.
 How can they be so foolish, I ask myself?
 Often times people will even try to represent themselves, and face a determined probation officer in court, an experienced prosecutor and an unhappy judge.
-This is a receipe for a disasterous sentence on the probation violation.
+This is a recipe for a disastrous sentence on the probation violation.

 I have represented numerous individuals for their probation violations. it is generally money that is well spent.
 Many people let small probation violations turn into catastrophes.
 A little planning and a little preparation with an experienced criminal defense attorney can go a long way in containing a probation violation.